marrerom/APONE/docs/APONEUserGuide.md

 Each event is saved in JSON format.
 You should see those events in the right window in *Events::Manage*, together with a predefined type of event *exposure* (which will be used together with *completed* to monitor the experiment).
 Predefined events are also registered by clients; in the case of ClientE, the exposure event is registered every time the page is loaded.
 Click on the events to check the information they contain, or filter, select and download those of interest for you in CSV or JSON format by using the buttons at the bottom.

 You can also check the status of the experiment in *Monitoring::Experiments*.
 There you should see the experiments running, the number of different experimental units (eg. users) which have completed/been exposed to the experiment (we will talk about this in the next section).
-Clicking on those numbers, they breakdown into groups according to the variant assigned<sup><a href="#ftnt6" id="ftnt_ref6">[6]</a></sup>.
+Clicking on those numbers, they breakdown into groups according to the variant assigned.

 <br>
 ### Step 4.
 System in Production

 When you develop your own client, after making sure everything works as expected, you will need to host it in a public domain, so any user can access it.
 Create a new experiment in the platform with the proper URLs, and remember to update the new experiment identifier in your client.

 Once the client is up and running in the new host, you can turn on the experiment in the platform.
-The users of the platform will be able to participate in the running experiments created by other users by pressing the button *Participate in an experiment*<sup><a href="#cmnt7" id="cmnt_ref7">[7]</a></sup> from the menu *Monitoring::Users*.
+The users of the platform will be able to participate in the running experiments created by other users by pressing the button *Participate in an experiment* from the menu *Monitoring::Users*.
 There you can also see how many experiments you have created, in how many experiments you have participated (and completed the experiment) and the remaining number of experiments you can participate in (those which are running and you have not completed yet).

 Maybe it is a good idea in general to test first the experiment with real users for a short period of time.
 To this end, you can create the experiment (maybe with more users assigned to control if it is safer), and check the events are properly registered.
 Afterwards, selecting the experiment from *Experiment::Manage*, you can create a new experiment with the button *New conf.* which will create an experiment with exactly the same metadata (except for the identifier) and variants, but you can assign a different distribution of users among variants.
 Now you can stop or remove the previous one, and start the new one.
 Again, remember to update the experiment identifier in your client.